CoinCulture/evm-tools/analysis/guide.md

 # Memory and Storage

-In addition to the stack, the EVM comes with an emphemeral memory byte-array and persistent storage tree.
+In addition to the stack, the EVM comes with an ephemeral memory byte-array and persistent storage tree.
 Access to the memory byte-array is relatively cheap, and out-of-bounds memory access is not an exception; memory grows as necessary when you access it, you simply pay the gas for the change in size.